Things to Do in Benin in June

 - + June lands right after Benin's mango harvest peaks, so village markets in Abomey and Bohicon spill over with Kent, Améliorée, and Julie mangoes selling for the year's lowest prices and tasting like bottled sunshine.

-- + Hotel rooms in Cotonou free up once the May business conferences empty out; beachfront properties along Fidjrosse suddenly take same-week bookings instead of the usual three-month lockout.
+- + Hotel rooms in Cotonou free up once the May business conferences empty out.
+Beachfront properties along Fidjrosse suddenly take same-week bookings instead of the usual three-month lockout.

 - + The Harmattan dust has finally blown away, so when you climb the Tata Somba mud towers near Natitingou the views reach 50 km (31 miles) across the Atakora hills instead of vanishing into beige haze.